Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 Communication protection:

-Team knows: Protected hours = no questions unless business is on fire
+Team knows: Protected hours mean no questions unless the business is on fire.

 Request protection: